Planning a visit to Rome’s Colosseum in 2026?

 What is the best day of the week to visit the Colosseum?

 Weekdays are usually easier than weekends, especially outside major holidays.
-Tuesdays, Wednesdays, and Thursdays are often the safest picks if you want fewer crowds.
+Tuesdays, Wednesdays, and Thursdays are often the safest picks if you want fewer crowds, but the exact experience still depends on your time slot, season, school holidays, and free-entry days.

 See the best days to visit.